arminveres/algo-viz-rs/README.md

 - [ ] Add further algorithms
 - [ ] Add cli option for audio range in Hz
 - [ ] Once ggez 0.9.0 stable drops, update to it
+- [ ] Add GUI wrapping rendering and adding dropdowns for CLI options

 ## Acknowledgments